Create MX records for Google Apps through the Cloud Control Panel

 This article shows you how to add Google Apps MX records to a domain managed via the Cloud Control Panel.

-If you haven’t already, be sure you verify your domain with Google Apps through their administrative interface.
+Important: Be sure to verify your domain with Google Apps through their administrative interface.

-After Google has successfully verified the domain, the next step will be to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.
+After your domain has been verified, the next step is to add Google’s MX records to the domain’s information in the Domain Name Service (DNS) section of the Cloud Control Panel.

 Google Apps provides five MX records to be added to the domain DNS settings.
 You can find the latest MX record values on the Google Apps web site.

 Use the following steps to add MX records to a domain:

 In the top navigation bar, click Select a Product > Rackspace Cloud.

 Click the gear icon next to your domain and select Add DNS Record.

 In the popup dialog box, select MX Record as the record type.